typelevel/cats-effect/site/src/main/tut/datatypes/mvar.md

 - `take`: tries reading the current value, or blocks (asynchronously) until there is a value available, at which point the operation resorts to a `take` followed by a `put`

-An additional but non-atomic operation is `read`, which tries reading the current value, or blocks (asynchronously) until there is a value available, at which point the operation resorts to a `take` followed by a `put`.
+- `read`: which reads the current value without modifying the `MVar`, assuming there is a value available, or otherwise it waits until a value is made available via `put`

 <p class="extra" markdown='1'>
 In this context "<i>asynchronous blocking</i>" means that we are not blocking